Some people are indeed born smarter than others — it's genetics.

 8. Look people in the eye.

-A 2007 study lead by Loyola Marymount University professor Nora A. Murphy found that looking your conversation partner in the eye was huge for your perceived smartness.
+A 2007 study lead by Loyola Marymount University professor Nora A. Murphy found that looking your conversation partner in the eye can be huge for your perceived smartness.

-"Looking while speaking was a key behavior," she wrote.
+"Looking while speaking was a key behavior," Murphy wrote.
 "It significantly correlated with IQ, was successfully manipulated by impression-managing targets, and contributed to higher perceived intelligence ratings."

 9. Dress smartly.

-Studies have found that the clothes we wear shape others' perceptions of our capability:
+Studies have found that the clothes we wear shape the perceptions other people have about our capability.

-- Teaching assistants who wear formal clothes are thought to be more intelligent — but less interesting — than their casually dressed peers.
+For example, teaching assistants who wear formal clothes are perceived by students as more intelligent — but less interesting — than their casually dressed peers.